OzzyCzech/ozzyczech.cz/content/security.md

 ---

 # Security
-Tools I use and would recommend to others:
+This is list of security tools I use and would recommend to others.

 ## Browsers
 * [Brave](https://brave.com/download/)